A. B. Frost: Career

 Frost was born January 17, 1851, in Philadelphia, Pennsylvania, the eldest of ten children.
 His father, John Frost, was a historian, biographer and literature professor.
 At the age of fifteen, he worked as an intern at a local business that taught him engraving and lithography.
 He was mostly self taught but did study under Thomas Eakins at the Pennsylvania Academy of Fine Arts, with Gilbert Tucker Margeson in Massachusetts and with William Merritt Chase at the Shinnecock Hills Summer School of Art.
 In 1874 he was asked by a friend to illustrate a book of humorous short stories, "Out of the Hurly Burly", by Charles Heber Clark, which was a commercial success and launched his illustration career.

 In 1875, he worked at The Daily Graphic.
 In 1876, Frost joined the art department at the publisher Harper & Brothers, where he worked with well-known illustrators including Howard Pyle, E. W. Kemble, Frederic Remington and C. S. Reinhart.
 He published illustrations in other magazines such as Harper's Weekly, Punch and Scribner's.
 While there, he learned a wide variety of techniques, from cartooning to what later came to be called photorealistic painting.
 He moved to London in 1877 to study art and work.
-He was one of the first American illustrators to have success in England when he worked on illustrations for Mark Twain and Charles Dickins.
+He was one of the first American illustrators to have success in England when he worked on illustrations for Mark Twain and Charles Dickens.
 He returned to Philadelphia and studied under painters Thomas Eakins and William Merritt Chase at the Pennsylvania Academy of the Fine Arts.

 In 1892, Frost partnered with Joel Chandler Harris and included his drawings of Uncle Remus and Brer Rabbit and other characters into the book Uncle Remus and His Friend.
 Frost and Harris published several additional versions of the Uncle Remus books including Uncle Remus: His Songs and Sayings in 1895 and 1898.

 Frost was influenced by the serial photography work of Eadward Muybridge and translated his photographic approach to create successive illustration panels and dialogue which was a pioneering form of comic strips and comic books.
 In 1884, Frost published Stuff and Nonsense, an anthology of his works that advanced the concept of time-stop drawings and contained other innovations.
 Although he was never published in newspapers, Frost's work was influential on newspaper comic strip illustrators such as Rudolph Dirks and Jimmy Swinnerton.

 Frost incorporated his interest in hunting, shooting and golf into multiple illustrations and publications.
-He was an avid golfer and a member of the Morris County Golf Club in Morristown, New Jersey during the initial uptake of the sport in the United States.
+He was an avid golfer and a member of the Morris County Golf Club in Morristown, New Jersey, during the initial uptake of the sport in the United States.
 His sketches of golf players focused on the drama and passion of the players set in detailed backgrounds.
 His golf illustrations were included in The Golfer's Alphabet (1898), The Epic of Golf (1923) and on two covers of Collier's magazine.

 He was a member of the Philadelphia Sketch Club, the Society of Independent Artists and the Society of Illustrators.